 In addition to my research and my teaching, I seek to contribute meaningfully to scholarly conversations within my discipline and within the larger university community.

-At St. Mary’s, I co-founded the Pre-Tenured Faculty Writing Group.
+I also co-founded the Pre-Tenured Faculty Writing Group at St. Mary’s.
 At Yale, I founded a monthly Ancient Religions dissertation group.
 These meetings have become opportunities for peer-to-peer critique, interdisciplinarity, and fellowship in fields which can too often lead to isolation.